 Duluth pioneer Sidney Luce (pronounced “loose”) was born in Kingsville, Ohio, on September 19, 1819.
 Kingsville is a short distant from Ashtabula, from which many of Duluth’s early settlers hailed.
 He spent most of his early life in Kingsville before taking a job with the county auditor’s office in Jefferson, Ohio.
 There he met and married Harriet A. Wood, a native of Troy, New York.
 They had one daughter, Katie.

-In 1857 (some reports say 1856), along with his brother Orlando, Luce moved his family to Superior and soon after to what would become Portland Township, where he served as the registrar of the United States Land Office, then located up the shore at Buchanan near Stoney Point.
-When the Land Office was removed to Duluth Township, Luce built a warehouse at the foot of Third Avenue East along the lake shore, where the townships of Duluth and Portland met.
+In 1857 (some reports say 1856), along with his brother Orlando, Luce moved his family to Superior and soon after to what would become the town of Portland, where he served as the registrar of the United States Land Office, then located up the shore at Buchanan near Stoney Point.
+When the Land Office was removed to the town of Duluth, Luce built a warehouse at the foot of Third Avenue East along the lake shore, where Duluth and Portland met.
 It was Duluth’s first commercial building.
 Luce’s warehouse stood three-stories tall, with half its foundation carved into rock on one side and the other perched atop cribbing submerged in the lake on the other.
 The Luce family lived on the top floor.

 In the aftermath of the Panic of 1857, Luce’s warehouse was one of only a few buildings in what would become Duluth and the only occupied structure in Duluth until the late 1860s.
 Until 1871, according to the Minnesotian, the building served as “the artery through which the pulsations of the coming city beat; all the business was done or talked over there; in it and around it.”

 Luce helped establish Duluth’s first brewery.
-As the financial panic gripped the nation in 1857, H. S. Burke, Gilbert Falconer, Harry Fargo, and J. Gottlieb Busch found themselves unemployed in Duluth Township.
-Gottlieb had brewing skills, so he and his companions set up shop on land lent to them by Sidney Luce at First Street and Washington Avenue in what was then Portland Township.
+As the financial panic gripped the nation in 1857, H. S. Burke, Gilbert Falconer, Harry Fargo, and J. Gottlieb Busch found themselves unemployed in Duluth.
+Gottlieb had brewing skills, so he and his companions set up shop on land lent to them by Sidney Luce at First Street and Washington Avenue in what was then Portland.
 They named an adjacent creek, from which they drew water for brewing, “Brewery Creek.”

 Although it produced a wide range of beers (including a cream ale, a stock ale, and a wheat ale) the Luce/Busch Brewery itself barely survived Duluth’s tough economy of the 1860s.
 In 1865, Luce sold the brewery to Nicholas Decker.
 Decker died in 1875, and two years later his family leased the brewery to Michael Fink.
 In 1882 Fink hired August Fitger to run his brewery; less than half a year later Fitger and his partner Percy Anneke bought the Brewery from Fink and changed the name of the Decker Brewery to A. Fitger & Co.
 Lake Superior Brewery.